cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # Security Considerations {#sec-considerations}

 Lysyanskaya proved one-more-forgery polynomial security of RSABSSA variants in the random oracle model under the one-more-RSA assumption in {{Lys22}}.
-This means the adversary, interacting with the server (signer) as a client, cannot output n+1 valid message and signature tuples after only interacting with the server n times for n distinct messages, for some n which is polynomial in the protocol's security parameter.
+This means the adversary cannot output n+1 valid message and signature tuples, where all messages are distinct, after interacting with the server (signer) as a client only n times, for some n which is polynomial in the protocol's security parameter.
 Lysyanskaya also proved that the RSABSSA variants which use the PrepareRandomize function achieve blindness in {{Lys22}}.
 Blindness means that the malicious signer learns nothing about the client input during the protocol.
 However, additional assumptions on the message